acies-atharv-bharaskar/HGinsight/ReadMe.md

 # S3 to PostgreSQL Pipeline

-A modular data pipeline for importing Parquet files from AWS S3 to PostgreSQL with text embeddings and full-text search capabilities.
+A data pipeline for importing Parquet files from AWS S3 to PostgreSQL with text embeddings and full-text search capabilities.

 ## Features